I want to talk about how we treat our skin.

 You can damage, irritate and anger your skin in a couple of ways.
 Overwashing can counterintuitively make oil production worse, as well as dry out your skin.
 Unprotected sun exposure not only causes dryness and redness but much more serious long term consequences.

 In my case, I over-exfoliated.
 I used a physical washcloth to scrub at my face in an attempt to remove minor flaky skin.
-Maybe worst of all, using harsh actives too often will also cause irritation, redness and peeling.
+Maybe worst of all, using harsh actives too often or on highly receptive damp skin will also cause irritation, redness and peeling.

 The latest developments in skin care technology have allowed stronger products to come to market and made it easier than ever to accidentally go overboard.
 Think high-strength acids and retinoids, all marketed in fancy packaging with big results promised.
 We forget that these ingredients are powerful and have the potential to damage the skin if used carelessly.